IMPARGO's transportation and logistics glossary

 What is a Commodity Code?

-• the customs authority duties and other charges that may be levied on the goods
+• the customs duties and other charges levied on the goods

-• the set of preferential treatments that may apply to imported goods
+• any preferential treatment that may apply to imports

 Impargo-logo